JyGein/ktanemodkit/README.md

+I just added some template stuff to make first time modding easier! glhf <3

+This is what the og readme said:

 Community fork of the KTaNE Modkit.

 The [original (official) modkit](https://github.com/keeptalkinggame/ktanemodkit) isn't going to receive updates anymore.
 This is the fork that will be maintained from now on.